ivanitlearning/AWS-Associate-Courses/README.md

     Standard Queue| FIFO Queue
     ---------|----------
-    Multi lane highway | Single lane road with no way to overtake guarantee the order and at least one delivery | guarantee the order and at exactly one delivery empty| 3000 messages p/s with batching or up to 300 messages p/s without
+    Multi lane highway | Single lane road with no way to overtake Guarantee the order and at least one delivery | Guarantee the order and at exactly **one** delivery
+    | 3000 messages p/s with batching or up to 300 messages p/s without

 Billed on **requests** not messages.
 A request is a single request to SQS.
 One request can return 0 - 10 messages up to 64KB data in total.